-- a.
-This Request for Quotation has a single stage the Qualification Stage. - b.
+a.
+This Request for Quotation has a single stage - the Qualification Stage.

+- b.
 Tenders submitted will be evaluated and qualified according to the criteria listed below.
 It should be noted that: - i.
 Qualification will involve an evaluation of submissions.
 It is not a matter of simply meeting minimum requirements. - ii.
 Assessment for qualification may involve referee checks, audits and other due diligence checks. - c.
 At this stage firm pricing will be sought and the value-for-money of the Services tendered will be considered.
 Services tendered that are considered to not offer acceptable value for money may be set aside. - d.
-It should be noted that post-tender negotiations may occur.
+Post-tender negotiations may occur.